stellar-deprecated/docs/guides/exchange.md

 ### Code

-Here is a code framework you can use to integrate Stellar into your exchange.
-The following sections describe each step.
+Use this code framework to integrate Stellar into your exchange.
 For this guide, we use placeholder functions for reading/writing to the exchange database.
 Each database library connects differently, so we abstract away those details.
+The following sections describe each step:

 ```js
 // Config your server